 The intellectual excitement of Colloquium

-Using the format of that first event as a springboard, each Colloquium has made changes, learning from previous experiences and adding new features.
+Using the format of that first event as a springboard, each Colloquium — now presented by the Mensa Education & Research Foundation — has made changes, learning from previous experiences, and adding new features.
 Colloquium participants come primed to discuss whatever topic is presented, not primarily to socialize — although there is also ample time to do that.
-This weekend-long educational event is also open to the general public.
+This day-long educational event is also open to the general public.